GoogleCloudPlatform/functions-framework-dotnet/docs/customization.md

 easy by allowing Functions Startup instances to be specified while building the test server.
 See [the testing documentation](testing.md) for more details.

+Typically, specifying the attribute on the function class itself is the simplest approach.
+However, if you have multiple functions in the same project, you can specify startup classes for common configuration as assembly attributes, and then add attributes for function-specific startup classes to the individual function types.
+Going even further, the attribute is inherited, so you can create a function base class that specifies all the startup classes for functions derived from that class.

 ## Customizing Dependency Injection using `ConfigureServices`